Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Introduction

-Continuum robots can be used in many applications due to their inherent flexibility and light weight.
-When interacting with the environment or humans, there is a need to actively change the dynamical response of the robots, particularly mechanical impedance.
-Indeed, numerous continuum robots have integrated variable stiffness techniques within their design, allowing for flexible soft motion or rigid resistance and greatly expanding their range of applications \cite{NARetalRAL,CLAROJ}.
+Continuum robots are important in many applications due to their inherent flexibility and dexterity, such as minimally invasive surgeries, whole-arm grasping, and search-and-rescue operations \cite{Burgner}.
+When interacting with the environment or humans, there is a need to actively change the dynamical response of the robots, particularly mechanical impedance or hybrid motion/force \cite{BAJSIM}.
+Indeed, many continuum robots have integrated variable stiffness techniques within their design, allowing them to switch between soft, flexible motion and rigid resistance, a process known as stiffening.
+This adaptability significantly expands their range of applications, enhancing their versatility across diverse domains \cite{NARetalRAL, CLAROJ, YANetal}.

-Among various stiffening techniques, jamming approaches have shown great success in adjustable stiffness continuum robots with rapid reversible responses \cite{CLAROJtro,SANetal,LANetal}.
-They can be broadly classified into fiber, granular, and layer jamming.
-Notably, layer jamming (LJ), the concept of which was originally proposed in \cite{KIMetalIROS,KIMetal}, has received particular attention due to light weight and compactness.
-It utilizes thin plastic or paper layers as its jamming flaps.
-For LJ-based continuum robots, there is an airtight pneumatic chamber in which a series of overlapping layers are installed to cover the robot spine or wrapped as the robot body.
-This mechanism exploits the friction between layers that can be controlled by external pressure via a vacuum, and provides a large range of controllable stiffness.
+Among the various stiffening techniques, jamming-based approaches have shown great success in achieving adjustable stiffness in continuum robots, providing rapid and reversible responses \cite{CLAROJtro, SANetal, LANetal}.
+Based on the jamming materials used, these methods can be broadly classified into fiber, granular, fabrics, and layer jamming.
+A comprehensive comparison of these techniques can be found in \cite{FAN24RCIM}.
+Notably, the concept of layer jamming (LJ) in continuum robots was explored earlier in \cite{KIMetalIROS,KIMetal} and has since received particular attention due to its advantages of being lightweight and space-efficient.
+In LJ-based continuum robots, an airtight pneumatic chamber contains a series of overlapping jamming flaps, typically made of plastic or paper layers, which either encase the robot's spine or form its body;~see Fig.~\ref{fig:jamming}.
+This mechanism exploits the friction between layers that can be controlled by external pressure via a \emph{vacuum}.
+Importantly, in addition to mechanical actuation (for configuration control), this pressure can be seen as an additional control input for LJ-based continuum robots, providing greater flexibility for real-time tasks.
+As a result, layer jamming provides a broad range of controllable stiffness.